atet/regex/README.md

 ```

 * Ah, the top line is counted by `wc` but is the header row and isn't an actual record of data
-* This file looks pretty dense, and there's 423,811 more records!
+* This file looks dense, and there's 423,811 more records!
 * Let's cut down this data to only the `TITLE` (column 2),  `PUBLISHER` (column 4), and `HOSTNAME` (column 7) and check that the output is correct

 ```